Frances Montresor Buchanan Allen Penniman: Mrs. Allen

 Penniman must have had abundant opportunity to know Allen's character.
-It would seem that she turned against the Toryism of her step-father and her own British ancestry, to sympathize with the settlers in their struggle for freedom and for statehood.
+It would seem that she turned against the Loyalism of her step-father to sympathize with the Patriot cause during the Revolutionary War.
 But though she doubtless admired Ethan Allen's bravery, it is said that she was repelled by his rough manners and his tincture of infidelity, and possibly by his family of children, and hesitated for some time before yielding to his wooing.
 However, after their marriage she had great influence over him though she could not entirely cure him of the convivial habits common to the period.
 This is illustrated by the story of his watch which she insisted must be found every morning hanging on a certain nail as evidence that he had returned home the night before in a condition to make connection between the nail and the ring of his watch.
-In the spring of 1787, the Allens removed to Burlington, Vermont he having purchased the farm later known as the Van Ness farm north of the city, still later converted into Ethan Allen Park.
+In the spring of 1787, the Allens removed to Burlington, Vermont, he having purchased the farm later known as the Van Ness farm north of the city, still later converted into Ethan Allen Park.
 They spent the first few months in the family of a Mr. Collins at "The Bay," as the little settlement on the Lake was called, where there were then only three or four families.
 Here, their younger son Hannibal was born.